MicrosoftDocs/azure-devops-docs/docs/service-hooks/consumers.md

     * Required: **No**

 <a id="azurestorage"></a>

 ## Azure Storage

 Provides integration with Microsoft Azure Storage.

 ### Insert a message in a Storage Queue

 This action inserts a JSON string representation of the event to the specified Azure storage queue.
-[Learn more](https://go.microsoft.com/fwlink/?LinkID=390532).
+To learn more, see [What are Azure queues?](/azure/storage/queues/storage-queues-introduction).

 * Consumer ID: **azureStorageQueue**
 * Action ID: **enqueue**